better vision understanding memory

 Every industry has a high demand for AI capabilities – especially question answering systems that can be used for legal assistance, patent searches, risk notification and medical research.

-This human, AI partnership offers many opportunities.
-It can:
+This human-AI partnership offers many opportunities as it can:

 How Artificial Intelligence Works